7 Tips for Growing Cucumbers

 4. Give your cucumbers plenty of sunlight.

-In order to keep the soil warm enough for your cucumbers, make sure you plant them in an area that receives maximum sunshine.
+In order to keep the soil warm enough for your growing cucumbers, make sure you plant them in an area that receives maximum sunshine.
 Even the least little bit of shade is not good for this vegetable.

 5. Plant your cucumbers in rows.